ritheesh4/brad-js/head_first_js/README.md

 8. Method is just a function that's been assigned to property name in an object.

 9. The value of this is et to th eobject when you call the method.
 SO when you call fiat.start()

+## Chapter 6

+DOM(Document Object Model)

+- DOcument is like th eroot of an upside down tree.
+- document => Node at the top
+- <html> => top level element added sa a child of document.
+- Upcoming elements would be nested with html.

+1. Things can be done on the element get by using getElementById()
+ - Get the content(text or HTML).
+ - Change the content.
+ - Read an attribute.
+ - Add an attribute.
+ - change an attribute.
+ - Remove an attribute.